Problem · Pre-acquisition

 1. Multiple discount.
 An acquirer underwriting an expansion thesis without a written US-entry spec marks the multiple down at term sheet.
 The number is real and the acquirer will name it.

 2. Earn-out exposure.
-A larger share of the deal value moves into earn-out conditional on US milestones the firm does not yet have.
+A larger share of the deal value moves into earn-out conditional on US milestones GMA does not yet have.

 3. Competing target.
-An acquirer reading two targets in the same category will sort the one with a written US-entry spec above the one with an aspiration.
+An acquirer evaluation two targets in the same category will sort the one with a written US-entry spec above the one with an aspiration.

 4. Process drift.
 Diligence drags.
-Each ask the firm cannot answer is one more week before exclusivity.
+Each ask GMA cannot answer is one more week before exclusivity.

 5. Brand erosion through silence.
-Each open question that does not get answered in writing reads as silence.
-Silence in diligence is read as gap.
+Each open question that does not get answered in writing lands as silence.
+Silence in diligence lands as gap.

 What actually works.
 Write the spec.
 Drop it in the data room before the next call.

 Stage one: name the US category claim and the US peer set on paper.
 One US category.
 Three named US peers in that category.
-One US category vocabulary the firm will use in all US-facing materials.
+One US category vocabulary GMA will use in all US-facing materials.
 This is the spine the acquirer is asking about, written down in one document.

-This work fits inside a Market Entry Sprint (six to ten weeks; the standard shape for a written US-entry spec the firm and the acquirer can both read), a Cross-Border Build if the firm is committing to enter ahead of close, or a Group Partnership for ongoing post-close US presence work on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks; the standard shape for a written US-entry spec GMA and the acquirer can both evaluate), a Cross-Border Marketing Build if GMA is committing to enter ahead of close, or a Global Marketing Partnership for ongoing post-close US presence work on monthly retainer with a twelve-month minimum.
+Public prices are not listed.
+GMA confirms fit, work needed, and sequence after the inquiry screening.

 Before rebuild (vague aspiration)After rebuild (written US-entry spec)